Les Troyens: Act 3

 The Carthaginians and their queen, Didon, are celebrating the prosperity that they have achieved in the past seven years since fleeing from Tyre to found a new city.
 Didon, however, is concerned about Iarbas, the Numidian king, not least because he has proposed a political marriage with her.
 The Carthaginians swear their defence of Didon, and the builders, sailors and farmers offer tribute to Didon.

 In private after these ceremonies, Didon and her sister Anna then discuss love.
 Anna urges Didon to remarry, but Didon insists on honoring the memory of her late husband Sichée.
 The bard Iopas then enters to tell of an unknown fleet that has arrived in port.
 Recalling her own wanderings on the seas, Didon bids that these strangers be made welcome.
 Ascagne enters, presents the saved treasure of Troy, and relates the Trojans' story.
 Didon acknowledges that she knows of this situation.
 Panthée then tells of the ultimate destiny of the Trojans to found a new city in Italy.
 During this scene, Énée is disguised as an ordinary sailor.

 Didon's minister Narbal then comes to tell her that Iarbas and his Numidian army are attacking the fields surrounding Carthage and are marching on the city.
 But Carthage does not have enough weapons to defend itself. Énée then reveals his true identity and offers the services of his people to help Carthage.
-Didon accepts the offer, and Énée entrusts his son Ascagne to Didon's care, but he suddenly dries his tears and joins the Carthaginians and Trojans in preparing for battle against the Numidians.
+Didon accepts the offer, and Énée entrusts his son Ascagne to Didon's care and joins the Carthaginians and Trojans in preparing for battle against the Numidians.